-It is recognised that large scale water storage the infrastructure and hydro-electric power generation and large-scale irrigation infrastructure can be very costly to develop and the infrastructure that is developed is likely to may have a working life in excess of 80 years.
-This Plan therefore seeks ensures that these types of activities, when the capital cost is greater than \$10,000,000, have resource can be consented for up to 35 years, the maximum term possible under the Resource Management Act.
+It is recognised that storage infrastructure and hydro-electric power generation infrastructure can be very costly to develop and the infrastructure that is developed is likely to have a working life in excess of 80 years.
+This Plan therefore seeks that these types of activities, when the capital cost is greater than \$10,000,000, have resource consented for up to 35 years, the maximum term possible under the Resource Management Act.

 To allow for the efficient and effective provision of community and stock drinking water supplies and to fulfil the goal of optimising the amount of irrigated land within the Waiau Hurunui Zone, the use of water for specified activities needs to be prioritised.
-This Plan seeks to prioritise resource consents water allocation in accordance with the first and second order priorities in the Canterbury Water Management Strategy when the Plan is reviewed.
-Accordingly, community and stock drinking water supplies are provided with first priority, alongside the river flows for the environment and customary use.
-Second order priorities are the provision of water to optimise the amount of irrigated land within the Waiau Hurunui Zone, to enable hydro-electricity generation from the Waiau and Hurunui Rivers, and to support recreational activities.
+This Plan seeks to prioritise resource consents in accordance with the first and second order priorities in the Canterbury Water Management Strategy when the Plan is reviewed.

-In addition to the first and second order priorities set out in the Canterbury Water Management Strategy, The Plan also recognises that within the A Allocation Block existing consent holders will continue to have priority for future allocation, and within the B Allocation Block irrigation, both existing and future, will also have first priority.
-This means that, within the A and B Allocation Blocks, allocated water needs to be available for first priority these uses when and where those uses wish to have access to, that water.
-However, the water may also be allocated to second priorityother uses, such as hydro-electricity generation, when or where the water is not actually being taken, diverted or used for its first these priority uses.
-For example, water allocated for irrigation may from the A and B Allocation Blocks be used for hydroelectricity generation when the water is not being taken for irrigation as it is either not allocated by resource consent or not required; or if the water is taken and returned to the river upstream of the irrigation take.
+The Plan recognises that within the A Allocation Block existing consent holders will continue to have priority for future allocation, and within the B Allocation Block irrigation, both existing and future, will also have first priority.
+This means that allocated water needs to be available for first priority uses when and where those uses wish to have access to, that water.
+However, the water may also be allocated to second priority uses, such as hydro-electricity generation, when or where the water is not actually being taken, diverted or used for its first priority use.
+For example, water allocated for irrigation may be used for hydro-electricity generation when the water is not being taken for irrigation as it is either not allocated by resource consent or not required; or if the water is taken and returned to the river upstream of the irrigation take.
 This Plan therefore intends that compliance with the allocation block limits would be calculated in terms of the amount allocated and available to be used by all uses on any day and at any point in the river.